 Nicolas Winding Refn was interested in directing the film and insisted on Christina Hendricks for Wonder Woman.

 When Diana rescues Steve from drowning, Steve awakens and utters, "Wow," an American English slang, used since the early part of the twentieth century.
 This would explain Diana first addressing him in English, though he was dressed as a German pilot.

 This is the third comic book film to have a female director, after Tank Girl (1995) and Punisher: War Zone (2008).

 Wonder Woman (2017) is the fourth installment in the DC Extended Universe, with Man of Steel (2013) being the first, Batman v Superman: Dawn of Justice (2016) as the second, and Suicide Squad (2016) as the third.

 This film marks Etta Candy's third feature appearance, after appearing in Wonder Woman (1975) (first season) and Wonder Woman (2009).

-This film is the first live action appearance of a young Diana; previous live-action versions only showed her as an adult.
+This film is the first live action appearance of Diana's childhood.
+All previous live action versions only showed her as an adult.